Engee documentation

 The logic of operator groups

-In the state machine, the order of operation with transitions and groups of operators entry, during, exit, and on is as follows:
+In the state machine, the order of working with transitions and groups of operators is entry, during, exit, and on it happens as follows:

 Types of logic for executing groups of operators